AnIdiotsGuide/discordjs-bot-guide/understanding/sharding.md

 */

 // If we just get our client.guilds.size, it will return
-// only the number of guilds on the shard this is being run on console.log('client.guilds.size');
+// only the number of guilds on the shard this is being run on. console.log('client.guilds.size');
 // 1050

 // If we would like to get our client.guilds.size from all
-// of our shards, we must make use of fetchClientValues() const res = await client.shard.fetchClientValues('guilds.size');
+// of our shards, we must make use of fetchClientValues(). const res = await client.shard.fetchClientValues('guilds.size');
 console.log(res);
 // 	Array: [